Beekeeping equipment covers what you need to start an apiary.

 There are a few bee-whisperers around who talk to their bees in sweet tones.
 For the rest of us a veil is vital, certainly if you are dealing with African killer bees.
 I can't verify it, but someone told me that bees kill more people in South Africa than all the other animals put together.
 Frankly I have my doubts, the mosquito and malaria must surely have that record.
 Or is it humans?
 They kill 30 000+ people every year...

 In any event my advice is to wear a bee-proof veil.

 PS.
-These are 2012 prices.
+These are 2018 prices in South Africa.
 You can bank on the fact that they rise about 10 percent year.

 The overall should be heavy-duty (thick material), white (dark colours make the bees more aggressive), with a zip, and must be OVER-SIZED.
 Big!
 It must be loose because when you bend, if the overall is tight against the skin, the bees can and will sting through the overall.

 Make sure the pockets are sewed up.
 You don't want angry bees down yonder!

 In South Africa, cost is R558; about $39.